Exploring the role of community pharmacy to support mental health consumers and their carers

 1800 600 687 or email: firstname.lastname@example.org

-The project is funded by the Australian Government Department of Health and Ageing as part of the Fifth Community Pharmacy Agreement Research and Development Program managed by the Pharmacy Guild of Australia.
+The project is funded by the Australian Government Department of Health as part of the Fifth Community Pharmacy Agreement Research and Development Program managed by the Pharmacy Guild of Australia.
 Ethics approval has been obtained from the Griffith University Human Research Ethics Committee (PHM/13/11/HREC).

 The researchers involved are: Prof Amanda Wheeler, Prof Andrew Davey, Dr Laetitia Hattingh, Dr Jasmina Fejzic, Dr Jane Fowler and Dr Fiona Kelly.